 Celebrate yes by recognizing that God is always there helping us to do whatever we are asked to do.
 Watch the YouTube video "Nothing Is Impossible worship dance m/v" (bit.ly/NothingIsImpossibleDance) one time to hear the song and see the dance.
-The chorus, verse, and bridge repeat.
+There is a chorus, a verse, and a bridge that repeat.
 Play the video, pausing at 1:07 to learn the lyrics.
 Help the children learn the lyrics and dance moves by repeating each phrase.
 Continue playing as the lyrics and dance moves repeat.
 Encourage the children to sing and dance along with the video.

 Wonder together how this song makes us feel when we believe God is with us.
-Ask the children if this song will help them say yes to God.
+Ask the children how this song may help them say yes to God.